 Depending on your local Kansas jurisdiction or management preference, all food employees who prepare, store, or serve food in a food establishment will need a Kansas food handlers card. (i.e. line cooks, chefs, food preps, servers, etc.)

-Food handler cards are required for all persons working or volunteering in a food service establishment in Wichita Kansas.
+Food handler cards are NOT required anymore for anyone working or volunteering in a food service establishment in Wichita, Kansas.